 As I was clearing the clutter out of our bedrooms, closets, basement, cupboards, that my mind, which had been so foggy with medications for migraines as well as the lack of estrogen from my impending menopause, my mind was finally crystal clear with words.

 The less I had on the surface of my world, the more I had underneath if that makes any sense.

 Slowly, throughout the month of July, even amid migraines here and there, I was still getting in amazing writing sessions.
 I could get in over 20,000-plus words while working on my book.
 Words that I HAD NO IDEA I EVEN KNEW EXISTED.

 I am not even kidding you right now.
 I even wrote that into the book.

-But there were lots of other amazing Universe stories going on behind the scenes while this was going on; so much amazing, that I had to write all of what was happening down in my phone to keep track of it all.
+But there were lots of other amazing Universe stories going on behind the scenes while this was going on; so much amazing that I had to write all of what was happening down in my phone to keep track of it all.
 Stories that I will keep inside my head and heart.
-Some of which happened to people outside of my home and those people know who they are and know of what I am talking about.
+Some of which happened to people outside of my home and those people know who they are and know what I am talking about.

 I am not sharing these publicly because some are too personal for the blog, but let’s say that there are people just on the other side, always watching.
 The Universe and karma ARE REAL.
 If you think they aren’t, you are mistaken.

 Then, sadly, Joy literally left our home on July 23, when our beloved parakeet flew out of our house and out of our lives.
 To say I felt defeated was an understatement.
 I couldn’t understand why the Universe would do this to me, why when I listened to it so closely, followed it so intently, why would it do me so dirty?